FlinnBurgess/seprcph/README.md

 Installation
 ============
+NOTE: If you can't install dependencies onto the computer you're using, skip to [running the binary](#running-the-binary).

 - Clone git repository into a folder called ```seprcph```
 - Navigate to the local repository using the command line
 - Depending on your Python installation run one of the following commands: